Azure/azure-sdk-for-net/sdk/keyvault/TROUBLESHOOTING.md

 tenant for one credential that gets read before another credential.
 For example, you might be logged into Visual Studio under the wrong tenant even though you're logged into the Azure CLI under the right tenant.

-You can also explicitly set the tenant ID for a multi-tenant application if you reference `Azure.Identity` version 1.5.0 or newer and any of the following Key Vault SDK package versions or newer:
+Automatic tenant discovery support has been added when referencing package `Azure.Identity` version 1.5.0 or newer, and any of the following Key Vault SDK package versions or newer:

 Package | Minimum Version
 --- | ---